mychele-larson/mychele-larson/README.md

 ## My name is Mychele Larson.

- 🔭 I’m a recent grad of the Data Analyst Certification program at the University of Texas, San Antonio.
+ 🔭 I’m a recently received my certificate as a Data Analyst from the University of Texas, San Antonio Bootcamp.

  🌱 I’m currently seeking an opportunity which will enable me to utilize my newly acquired data analysis skills in combination with over 25 years of expertise as a licensed healthcare professional.